rainik2211/RenderBootStrap/README.md

 # RenderBootStrap

-#RenderBootStrap is an application that lets to render the bootstrap and css file in a web page
+RenderBootStrap application lets you render the bootstrap application and css file of the web page.
+One can load the page using providing the path of the asset folder in android package.